ACPO: AI-Enabled Compiler Framework: Introduction Related Works

-Leveraging machine learning (ML) for compilers has become an extensively researched topic in the past years.
-In many instances, the authors showed experimental results that outperformed LLVM's \texttt{O3} \cite{Agakov2006,chen2012deconstructing,Park2013,Ashouri2016Cobayn,Ashouri2017micomp,cummins2017deep,georgiou2018less,haj2020neurovectorizer,ashouri2022mlgoperf} \major{or Deep Neural Networks (DNN) kernel schedulers \cite{Patabandi2021PredictiveDL,Patabandi2023EfficientlyLL}}.
-Machine learning approaches normally rely on data generated by an autotuner \cite{ansel2014opentuner,huawei2019autotuner}, which helps with exploring an optimization space formed by the number of parameters in the decision set. \major{Alternatively, by the growth of applications of Reinforcement Learning (RL), as opposed to generating offline training data by an autotuner, authors have explored their action space, \texttt{online}, and during the training process of the RL agent.
-This is done by means of feeding back a \texttt{reward} value to update the agent's policy \cite{trofin2021mlgo,cummins2021compilergym,ashouri2022mlgoperf,wang2022RLcompilerGym}.} To characterize the software being compiled for the ML model, program representation methods are employed, which generally fall into three categories: using static features \cite{Fursin2011,ashouri2022mlgoperf}, using dynamic features \cite{Cavazos2006a,hoste2007microarchitecture}, and graph-based characterization \cite{Park2012,ben2018ins2vec,alon2019code2vec,cummins2021programl}. \major{In recent years, there have been considerable advancements in the space, especially in the graph-based program representation techniques \cite{guo2020graphcodebert,cummins2021programl} and token-based identifiers \cite{wang2021codet5}, which are outside the scope of this work.}
+Leveraging machine learning (ML) for compilers has recently become an extensively researched topic.
+In many instances, the authors showed experimental results that outperformed LLVM's \texttt{O3} \cite{Ashouri2016Cobayn,Ashouri2017micomp,cummins2017deep,haj2020neurovectorizer,ashouri2022mlgoperf,Patabandi2021PredictiveDL,Patabandi2023EfficientlyLL,cummins2023large,gong2024ast}.
+Machine learning approaches normally rely on data generated by an autotuner \cite{ansel2014opentuner,huawei2019autotuner}, which helps explore an optimization space formed by the number of parameters in the decision set. \major{Alternatively, by the growth of applications of Reinforcement Learning (RL), as opposed to generating offline training data by an autotuner, authors have explored their action space, \texttt{online}, and during the training process of the RL agent.
+This is done by feeding back a \texttt{reward} value to update the agent's policy \cite{trofin2021mlgo,cummins2021compilergym,ashouri2022mlgoperf,wang2022RLcompilerGym}.} To characterize the software being compiled for the ML model, program representation methods are employed, which generally fall into three categories: using static features \cite{Fursin2011,ashouri2022mlgoperf}, using dynamic features \cite{Cavazos2006a,hoste2007microarchitecture}, and graph-based characterization \cite{Park2012,ben2018ins2vec,alon2019code2vec,cummins2021programl}. \major{In recent years, there have been considerable advancements in the space, especially in the graph-based program representation techniques \cite{guo2020graphcodebert,cummins2021programl} and token-based identifiers \cite{wang2021codet5}, which are outside the scope of this work.} Recently, there have been a few works providing an end-to-end approach to construct ML-based heuristics for optimizing the decision-making process of the transformation passes \cite{cummins2017deep,das2020GraghColoringAMD,rotem2021profilecummins,trofin2021mlgo,cummins2021compilergym,NeuralInstructionCombinerIntel2022,ashouri2022mlgoperf}.
+Among these, only a subset provides an ML-guided optimization approach (MLGO) \cite{cummins2021compilergym,rotem2021profilecummins,trofin2021mlgo,ashouri2022mlgoperf} baked into a single or multiple passes to streamline the optimization process inside the pass functionality readily.
+The recent advancements in this area beg the question of how \textit{scalable}, \textit{user-friendly}, and \textit{comprehensive} a framework should be to provide seamless integration with existing LLVM optimization passes while maintaining a clean separation of concerns between the ML and the LLVM layers.